hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ### Cannot connect to the VPN server

 First, make sure that the VPN server address specified on your VPN client device **exactly matches** the server address in the output of the IKEv2 helper script.
+Refer to the sections below and [Check logs and VPN status](clients.md#check-logs-and-vpn-status).

 For servers with an external firewall (e.g. [EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security-groups.html)/[GCE](https://cloud.google.com/vpc/docs/firewalls)), open UDP ports 500 and 4500 for the VPN.
 Aliyun users, see [#433](https://github.com/hwdsl2/setup-ipsec-vpn/issues/433).